cherrypy/cherrypy/sphinx/source/basics.rst

 .. note::

    CherryPy always requires the absolute path to the files or directories it will serve.
-If you have several static section to configure but located in the same root directory, you can use the following
+If you have several static sections to configure but located in the same root directory, you can use the following
    shortcut: